qigangliu/CompanyRiskAssessment/README.md

 # CompanyRiskAssessment
-the dataset and models used in paper "Building benchmark risk assessment dataset and classifier for Internet-based financial companies"
+the dataset and models used in paper "Heterogeneous Graph-based Risk Assessment for Internet Financial Companies with Company Big Data"